The first tourists in Florida arrived by boat – Juan Ponce de Leon and his crew 500 years ago – and it’s still the best way to see the Sunshine State.

 Make like Tarzan and explore “The Black Lagoon.”

-One of the largest springs in the world and the deepest in Florida, Wakulla Springs near Tallahassee has a rich history.
-There are mastodon bones in the bottom of the river and archeological sites along its shores, and it was also the setting for several early Tarzan movies starring Johnny Weissmuller, as well as for the cult classic film “Creature from the Black Lagoon.”
-The guide on the boat tour in Edward Ball Wakulla Spring State Park tells tales of the mysterious spring (its source has never been located) while pointing out wildlife, which is plentiful.
+One of the largest springs in the world and the deepest in Florida Wakulla Springs near Tallahassee has a rich history.
+There are mastodon bones in the bottom of the river and archeological sites along its shores and it was also the setting for several early Tarzan movies starring Johnny Weissmuller as well as for the cult classic film “Creature from the Black Lagoon.”
+The guide on the boat tour in Edward Ball Wakulla Springs State Park tells tales of the mysterious spring (its source has never been located) while pointing out wildlife which is plentiful.
 Ancient bald cypress trees line the river.
 The boat tour is a three-mile loop that takes 45 minutes to an hour and costs $8 for adults and $5 for children.
-The water rarely achieves the aquamarine clarity it once had, but when it does -- usually in late winter or early spring – Wakulla Springs brings out the glass bottom boat for tours.
+The water rarely achieves the aquamarine clarity it once had but when it does -- usually in late winter or early spring – Wakulla Springs brings out the glass bottom boat for tours.
 Here’s where you’ll find information on the park and the boat tours.

 Find serenity in Central Florida’s Winter Park